CLOUDWERX-DEV/DiffuGen/README.md

 ## 🖥️ Command Line Usage

 DiffuGen can be used directly from the command line to generate images without needing to interact with an MCP client.
 This is useful for scripting, batch processing, or when you want to quickly generate images without opening an IDE.

+The command line interface respects the configuration hierarchy, meaning:
+- Default values come from your configuration (diffugen.json, MCP JSON)
+- Command line parameters override any configured defaults
+- Model-specific parameters (steps, cfg_scale) are determined based on the selected model

 ### Basic Command Line Syntax